Keshav25-2002/Keshav25-2002/README.md

 #   Keshav25-2002

 Hello and welcome to my GitHub profile!
-I'm Keshav, a student currently pursuing my Bachelor's degree in Computer Applications.
-While I may be relatively new to the world of data science, I am excited about the potential of this field to transform industries and improve people's lives.
+I'm Keshav, a software developer, pursued my Bachelor's degree in Computer Applications.
+While I may be relatively new to the world of data science & Web Development, I am excited about the potential of this field to transform industries and improve people's lives.

-Although I am still learning, I have a strong foundation in programming languages such as Python, ML,Natural Language Processing and Deep Learning and I have completed several courses on data analysis and machine learning.
+Although I am still learning, I have a strong foundation in programming languages such as HTML,CSS,BS5,JavaScript, Python, ML,Natural Language Processing,MongoDB,Mysql server, and Deep Learning.
+I have completed several courses on data analysis and machine learning.
 I am eager to continue building my skills and knowledge in these areas, and I am excited about the prospect of contributing to meaningful data science projects.

 As a student, I am used to working hard and collaborating with others, and I am excited to connect with like-minded individuals in the data science community.
 I am always looking for opportunities to learn and grow, and I am eager to take on new challenges.